 Epicenter’s chief experience officer, Fredric Kaijser, for instance, seemed altogether welcoming of the potential, despite many people questioning him about the privacy implications.

 “People ask me; 'Are you chipped?' and I say; 'Yes, why not?’ ...
-For me, it’s just a matter of [trying] new things and see it as more of an enabler, and [think] what that would bring into the future,” he says.
+For me, it’s just a matter of [trying] new things and see it as more of an enabler, and [think] what that would bring into the future,” he explained.

 Image courtesy of Wikimedia Commons.